arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ## Overview

 The Arduino UNO Q runs a full Debian Linux operating system on its Qualcomm® QRB2210 microprocessor (MPU), providing a complete computing environment alongside the Arduino microcontroller (MCU).

-This guide explains the Debian system, how to access it, navigate the file system, manage permissions, install software, and work with USB peripherals.
+This guide explains the Debian system, how to access it, navigate the file system, manage permissions, install software, work with USB peripherals, and practices worth keeping in mind.

 ![Arduino UNO Q Debian System](assets/debian-system.png)